NREL/HPC/docs/Documentation/Development/Languages/Julia/julia_install.md

 ### Pre-requites

-All the [required build tools and libraries](https://github.com/JuliaLang/julia/blob/master/doc/build/build.md#required-build-tools-and-external-libraries) are available on Eagle either by default or through modules.
+All the [required build tools and libraries](https://github.com/JuliaLang/julia/blob/master/doc/build/build.md#required-build-tools-and-external-libraries) are available on the clusters either by default or through modules.
 The needed modules are covered in the instructions.

 ### Terms
 * `JULIA_HOME` is the base directory of Julia source code (initially called `julia` after `git clone`)